 Parents, along with peers, will probably be the first to hear of a bullying incident.
 They should not dismiss it.
-In the Senior School, parents should contact the tutor, Head of Section, Deputy Head Pastoral or Headmistress if they are worried.
+In the Senior School, parents should contact the tutor, Head of Year, Head of Section, Deputy Head Pastoral or Headmistress if they are worried.
 In the Prep School they should contact the class teacher, Head of Key Stage, Head of Pastoral, Deputy Head or Head.
 It is essential to stay calm, supportive and find out the facts of the situation.
-The School will keep you informed of how things are progressing.
+The School will keep you informed of how things are progressing as we investigate your concerns.